surlykke/Go-Generics-with-constraints/README.md

 ### Methods

-Let's say we want to ensure a type has the a method `Log()`.
+Let's say we want to ensure a type has a method `Log()`.
 We could define this constraint:

 ```Go